nitaybz/homebridge-switcher-platform/README.md

 ## Issues & Debug

-#### I can see status but I can't control
+### I can see status but I can't control

 Check that you have the latest firmware installed and that your homebridge machine clock is accurate.
+If you have the latest firmware version installed and it still not working, try to set "Local" mode in Switcher app and turn your device on and off from the switcher app in this mode. you can then remove "Local" mode and the switcher should be controllable again from HomeKit in a few minutes (up to 30 min).

-#### When using valve, I can only see 5 and 10 minutes
+### When using valve, I can't add the device to scenes and automations

-This is a known iOS bug since iOS 14 release...
-I guess we can only wait for Apple to fix it. in the meantime, use the Eve app to control the duration.
+Home app does not allow water devices to be part of scenes and automations, use a 3rd party app like "Eve" to add this device to automations or scenes.

-#### My Switcher is not showing up in HomeKit
+### My Switcher is not showing up in HomeKit

 Please verify that your Switcher device is connected to the network and under the same subnet as Homebridge.